 - All regions involved (initially Amhara, Oromia and Southern Nations, Nationalities and Peoples regions) have conducted project launching workshops at regional and woreda levels.
 Technical committees and project steering committees have also been established at regional and woreda levels.

-- About 40 nursery sites have been established across the concerned regions to produce seedlings for the protection and conservation of natural resources in the targeted watersheds.
+- About 47 nursery sites have been established across the concerned regions to produce seedlings for the protection and conservation of natural resources in the targeted watersheds.
+22.15 million tree/shrub seedlings have been produced and planted.

-- Training has been delivered to 200 government development agents and 430 farmers on climate-smart and energy-saving technologies that can help in adaptation, reducing deforestation and forest degradation and improving livelihoods.
+- Training has been delivered to 706 government development agents, including 133 women, and 7,015 farmers including 1,439 female farmers on climate-smart and energy-saving technologies that can help in adaptation, reducing deforestation and forest degradation and improving livelihoods.

 - Government ownership of the programme design is high but adequate time is needed for consultation during formulation.